jtward/Savannah/readme.md

 ## Differences between Savannah and Cordova / Phonegap

 - You can create as many Savannah-managed webviews as you like.
 Each webview has its own manager, and is isolated from all others.
-Plugins are per-manager, which means your webviews can have different plugins available to them.
-You can use the same instance of a plugin in multiple managers, or create a new instance for each manager.
+Plugins are configurable per-URL per-manager, which means each URL loaded in each webview can be given access to a different set of plugins.
+You control which plugin instances are provided each time a new URL is loaded.

 - Savannah is intentionally lightweight, giving you, the developer, as much control as possible.
 You should expect to write native code when using Savannah in your apps.

 - The native plugin APIs are deliberately similar to Cordova's, to ease transitions, but there are several notable differences intended to make writing plugins simpler, and more consistent between platforms.
-For example, there are no plugin result codes, just success and error, and JavaScript in plugins is not supported.
+For example, there are no plugin result codes, just success, error and progress, and plugins can't include any JavaScript, which makes things much simpler for plugin consumers.
 Other differences are down to Savannah's multiple-webview model.

+- Exactly the same tiny savannah.js file for both iOS and Android, which means you can concat and minify it in with the rest of your JavaScript.

 - No JavaScript events (pause, resume, et cetera).

-- Exactly the same tiny savannah.js file for both iOS and Android, which means you can concat and minify it in with the rest of your JavaScript.

 - Sending JavaScript typed arrays across the native bridge is not currently supported.